Wire Weaving by Sarah Thompson

 by Sarah Thompson

-Here are some basic but important tips on weaving wire successfully.
-Practice makes perfect.
-Your weaving will get better and better the more you do.
+The most important thing to remember is that practice makes perfect-your weaving will get better and better the more you do.

 Instructions